Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 Are there any other methods of payments UCHU-AA will accept for membership?

 UCHU-AA is only accepting Paypal payments at this time.
-Using Paypal payments for services under UCHU-AA does incur a small $1.00 fee.
+Using Paypal payments for services under UCHU-AA does incur a small fee.
+The fees are located on the UCHU-AA membership application.
 However, we are doing our part to be paperless as possible.

 If necessary payment by check will be considered on a case by case basis.